-The agreement executed during 2011 includes payments upon the achievement of several development milestones as well as an upfront payment.
-The Company concluded that the upfront payment of \$200 did not represent a substantive milestone.
+The agreement executed during 2013 includes payments upon the achievement of several development milestones as well as an upfront payment.
+The Company concluded that the upfront payment of \$100 did not represent a substantive milestone.
 Accordingly, the Company recognized this amount on a straight-line basis from the date when substantive services commenced through the estimated completion of the final milestone.
-The Company did not recognize revenue under this agreement during the years ended December 31, 2015 and 2014.
-During the year ended December 31, 2013, the Company recognized \$366 related to this agreement, including \$66 related to the upfront payment and \$300 related to other milestones associated with the agreement.
+The Company did not recognize revenue under this agreement during the year ended December 31, 2016.
+During the year ended December 31, 2015, the Company recognized \$250 related to this agreement.
+During the year ended December 31, 2014, the Company recognized \$229 related to this agreement, including \$79 of the upfront payment and \$150 related to other milestones associated with the agreement.
 There are no future milestones to be met under this agreement.